SEO Canonicalization — why it’s important

 Canonicalization becomes more important for e-commerce websites that generate links based on several versions of a sole product.

-The most common case of when to use canonical tags is when different URLs exist for the same content.
+Canonical tags are commonly used when different URLs exist for the same content.

 Another situation where the employment of these canonical tags is helpful is where several categories and tags result in the same content.